 Tenure Track in Mechanical Engineering

 Taylor University is seeking applications and nominations of distinctive candidates for a faculty applintment to a tenure track positition in the Department of Physics & Engineering, teaching primarily in the area of Mechanical Engineering.
+Starting in August 2022 or possibibly January 2022 for exceptional candidates.
 Rank and salary are dependent upon qualifications and expierence.

 Candidates must have a personal, vibrant faith and Christian walk and be strongly committed to the educational mission and evangelical Christian orientation of the University.
 Taylor University is a Christ-centered educational institution, and an evangelical, interdenominational covenant community committed to advancing life-long learning and ministering the redemptive love and truth of Jesus Christ to a world in need.
 Candidates will be expected to affirm the Taylor University Life Together Covenant, Statement of Faith, and essential documents.

 An earned doctorate from an accredited institution in mechanical engineering or a related field is required.
 The primary teaching load will be in courses related to mechanical engineering.
 However, in keeping with the multi-disciplinary nature and available concentrations of the engineering program, the successful candidate will demonstrate a knowledge of engineering that is broader than her/his primary discipline, and may teach engineering courses and engage students in engineering projects outside his/her area of expertise.
 Experience as a practicing engineer, “hands-on” design and project experience, a record of successful college teaching, the Professional Engineer designation, experience with ABET accreditation, and the ability to obtain outside funding will be favorably considered.
 Active support of and participation in the department’s ongoing ABET accreditation process is expected.